 Fire Safety in the Design, Management and Use of Residential Buildings

-Permits relaxation of standards for levels of fire resistance, means of escape and fire alarm standards
+This standard permits the relaxation of standards for levels of fire resistance means of escape and fire alarm standards.

 By including Fire Sprinklers in a new project the developer can: